fa-fajrin/DKatalis-parking-lot/README.md

 * `leave [car-number] [hours]` -> Removes (unpark) a car
 * `status` -> Prints status of the parking lot

 ## :bulb: Example
 You can create your own list of commands and put it in a file.
-It makes you able to can run the code followed by the file name
+It makes you able to run the code followed by the file name
 ```
 python3 parking-lot.py your_filename
 ```